Analyze and share your data with Excel templates

 Step 1: Select an entity to analyze

-In Dynamics 365 for Customer Engagement, select an entity (record type) to analyze with the Excel template you created.
+Select an entity (record type) to analyze with the Excel template you created.
 For example, go to Sales > Opportunities > My Open Opportunities.
 Two new opportunities were added since the template was created.

 Choose the Excel template you created.